AnnLe4869/next-learning-sanity-freecodecamp/NOTE.md

    This token can be founded in manage.sanity.io --> Settings --> Token
 4. Change to .env file only be reflected if we stop the development server and run it again (i.e re-run `npm run dev`)

+## Deploy

+1. Deploy Sanity
+   Go to the Sanity folder (in out case it's `/lib`) and run `sanity deploy`
+2. Deploy Next
+   We push the app to GitHub and follow instruction on how to deploy it to Vercel 3.